 \section{Broader Impact}

 The importance of causal reasoning for machine learning applications, especially reinforcement learning and latent dynamics understanding, has been emphasized by several previous works \cite{schoelkopf2021towards, pearl2009causality, seitzer2021causal, de2019causal, zhang2020causal, lachapelle2021disentanglement}.
 Thereby, starting from low-level information like pixels constitutes a considerable challenge, since we aim at reasoning about objects and abstract concepts instead of low-level pixels.
-We believe that this work contributes an important step towards tackling this challenge since it goes beyond previous work by considering instantaneous effects, a common property in real-world systems.
+We believe that this work contributes an important step towards tackling this challenge since it goes beyond previous work by considering instantaneous effects, a common property in real-world systems \cite{hyvarinen2008causal, moneta2006graphical, faes2010extended, nuzzi2021extending}.
 Besides providing theoretical identifiability results, we also propose a practical algorithm with which one can learn the causal variables and their graph from high-level observations.
 Furthermore, we envision a reinforcement learning setting as a future application, where a robotic system may be able to interact with an environment.
-However, the main assumption that prevent us from doing this so far, is the availability of perfect interventions for which the intervention targets are known.
+However, the main assumption that prevent us from doing this so far, is the availability of interventions with known targets.
 In many systems, one might not be able to directly perform such interventions, but rather require several steps of low-level actions.
-For instance, instead of being provided the intervention targets, future work could consider a robotic setup where one can control a robot arm which can perform several interactions (\eg{}, flipping a switch), and we believe that our work can constitute the starting point for such extension.
+For instance, instead of being provided the intervention targets, future work could consider a robotic setup where one can control a robot arm which can perform several interactions (\eg{} flipping a switch), and we believe that our work can constitute the starting point for such extension.